kwikteam/phy-contrib/docs/template-gui.md

 Channel0 can be selected or changed using `ctrl + left click` on WaveformView, Channel1 can be selected or changed using `ctrl + right click`.

+### Additional user protocols

+<a name="merging"></a>
+`Merging`: If you decide that multiple clusters are very likely to originate from the same cell, you should merge them into a single cluster by pressing the `G` key.
+This will merge all currently selected clusters.
+This will result in a new `cluster_id` and will remove the old ones.

+`Splitting`: If the cluster has two clearly distinct groups of waveforms in the same channel then you should consider splitting the cluster into two groups.
+Try looking at the FeatureView.
+If you think the cluster may be made of two distinct groups encircle one of the groups by holding down   `Ctrl` and `left click` around the group you would like to isolate.
+Each click creates a corner of a polygon selection.
+Once happy with the selection press `K`.
+Ideally this will successfully separate the two waveforms into two separate clusters. `Ctrl + right click` will undo your selection.

+Assessing `stability`: stability can be inferred using the AmplitudeView and/or the first feature component that is displayed in the top left panel of the FeatureView.
+This component relates to the scaling of the templates, which should be fairly consistent over the whole recording time.
+If there is drift away from the neuron, then one would expect the waveforms to decrease.

+<a name="assess-refractory-period"></a>
+Assessing `refractory period`: provided that `n_spikes` is large enough, and that events come from a single, well isolated cell, the ACG should be 0 at the centre of the x-axis corresponding to an extremely low or non existent correlation at lag 0).
+This is because of the refractory period of the neuron.
+If the cluster is made up of two distinct neurons, it is very likely that there will be no refractory period.

+<a name="keyboard-shortcuts"></a>
+## Keyboard shortcuts

+### Merging and splitting
+Merge: `G`
+Split: `K`
+Select for splitting: Hold `Ctrl` and use the `left mouse click` (on FeatureView) to define each point of your desired polygon.
+Define a region around the events you want to separate and press `K` to split when you are satisfied with your selection. `Ctrl + right mouse click` will undo your selection.

+### Classifying clusters
+Classify selected cluster(s) as 'good': `Alt + G`
+Classify selected similar cluster(s) as 'good': `Ctrl + G`

+Classify selected cluster(s) as 'MUA': `Alt + M`
+Classify selected similar cluster(s) as 'MUA': `Ctrl + M`

+Classify selected cluster(s) as 'noise': `Alt + N`
+Classify selected similar cluster(s) as 'noise': `Ctrl + N`

+### Moving, zooming, adjusting

+Drag: `Left mouse button`
+Zoom: `Right mouse button and drag`
+Increase scaling: `Alt + up`
+Decrease scaling: `Alt + down`

+### Misc

+Undo: `Ctrl + Z`
+Select most similar/next most similar cluster: `spacebar`

+### "Snippets"

+Snippets are commands you can enter quickly from the keyboard to perform certain actions.
+Start each snippet by typing a `:`.
+E.g. if you type exactly these characters:

+  `:c 321`

+Then cluster 321 will be selected.
+* Available snippets:
+  * `:c X Y Z` - Select clusters X, Y, and Z
+  * `:cb X` - set correlogram bin size to X
+  * `:cw X` - set correlogram window width to X

 <a name="user-guide"></a>
 ## A typical approach to manual clustering